ExitValue.ai

 The Regulated Utility Itself

 Acquiring an actual regulated electric utility is not a normal M&A transaction.
 It requires state public service commission (PSC) approval, FERC review for transmission assets, and typically a multi-year regulatory process.
-When utility-to-utility deals do happen — Berkshire Hathaway Energy buying NV Energy and PacifiCorp, Iberdrola buying Avangrid (UIL Holdings), Macquarie buying Cleco — they price at 1.3-1.8x rate base or roughly 10-14x EBITDA, plus committed capex programs.
+When utility-to-utility deals do happen — Berkshire Hathaway Energy buying NV Energy and PacifiCorp, Iberdrola buying Avangrid (UIL Holdings), Macquarie buying Cleco — they price at 1.3-1.8x rate base or roughly platform-tier earnings multiples, plus committed capex programs.

 For founders and operators reading this: if you own a regulated utility, you already have an investment banker.
 This page isn't for you.
-Everyone else who comes looking for "electrical utility valuation" is really running an unregulated services business serving the regulated utilities — and that's a 4-8x EBITDA conversation.
+Everyone else who comes looking for "electrical utility valuation" is really running an unregulated services business serving the regulated utilities — and that's a platform-tier earnings multiples conversation.

 Why Utility Services Multiples Are Going Up